Mark Deeks give his thoughts on who should be in your daily fantasy line-up tonight.

 Shooting guard – Patrick McCaw, Golden State Warriors: $6.2 million

-Steph Curry is out for two weeks with injury, and Shaun Livingston misses tonight’s game due to a suspension.
+Steph Curry is to miss the new two weeks with injury, and Shaun Livingston is to miss tonight’s game due to a suspension.
 This means McCaw figures to feature more heavily as the team’s third point guard option.

 Bear in mind, though, that McCaw himself is listed as a game-time decision due to a “nose contusion”.
 How a nose contusion can lead to missing an NBA game, I’m not sure, but let’s hope it doesn’t.
 Monitor the situation until the deadline, and, if he can play, strongly consider picking him.